 In 1972, the steady growth and development of the district was reflected by the increase in enrollment from the original 714 to 2,243.
 The student body was housed not only in the main building on the one-level (top floor), but also in 23 portable buildings.
 In 1980, the student population started a steady decline to 2,052.

 At the beginning of the 1980-1981 school year, the school building was expanded to two floors by enclosing the lower-level (covered patio) and eliminating the need for portable buildings.
-However, between 1991 and 2013, student enrollment continued to fluctuate requiring 14 portable buildings to be added back to the campus, and students from Monnig Middle School began feeding into Arlington Heights.
+However, between 1991 and 2013, student enrollment continued to fluctuate, requiring 14 portable buildings to be added back to the campus, and students from Monnig Middle School began feeding into Arlington Heights.
 Western Hills enrollment ended the 2013 school year with 1,503 students.

 In 2014, Benbrook Middle School opened their campus to 9th grade students and became a combination Middle-High School Program.
-This led to a steady decline in the Western Hills High School student enrollment with the community of Benbrook having two campuses to serve their students.
+This led to a steady decline in the Western Hills High School student enrollment with the community of Benbrook having two campuses to serve its students.

 At the present time, Western Hills High School averages around 900 students.